-Badja beaches are undoubtedly among the most picturesque beaches offering large stretch of coast, several shingle beaches, swimming spots and clear waters.
+Badja beaches are undoubtedly among the most picturesque beaches offering a large stretch of coast, several shingle beaches, swimming spots and clear waters.
 A trip to Badija is an essential part of any visit to Korcula.

-Next to the jetty / pier is an open-water swimming pool that is suitable for lane swimming as well as sunbathing or even a serious training.
-The area is good choice for people who like to jump in the sea as waters are very deep and jetty is pretty large, handy for jumping.
+Next to the jetty/pier is an open-water swimming pool that is suitable for lane swimming as well as sunbathing or even serious training.
+The area is a good choice for people who like to jump in the sea as waters are very deep and jetty is pretty large, handy for jumping.

-Furthermore, on the numerous locations around the island there are suitable swimming spots of white and golden rock slabs that are very comfortable to sit or lay on for sunbathing as well as to slide /step into the waters.
-These swimming spots with turquoise waters are also good for snorkeling as you can see all sorts of small fish and other underwater species such as sea urchins, octopus, sea weeds and grass.
+Furthermore, on the numerous locations around the island, there are suitable swimming spots of white and golden rock slabs that are very comfortable to sit or lay on for sunbathing as well as to slide /step into the waters.
+These swimming spots with turquoise waters are also good for snorkeling as you can see all sorts of small fish and other underwater species such as sea urchins, octopus, seaweeds and grass.
 Views from here are just gorgeous. (also, nice views from the top of the Island)

-There is a small restaurant/ cafe on the southern side of the island that offers limited range of food and drinks.
+There is a small restaurant/ cafe on the southern side of the island that offers a limited range of food and drinks.

-No shops nearby so it is recommended to bring rucksack / day pack with food and drink for picnic or refreshment.
+No shops nearby so it is recommended to bring rucksack/day pack with food and drink for picnic or refreshment.

-The island can be accessed by local taxi boats which will take you to picturesque boat ride to the Islands pier.
+The island can be accessed by local taxi boats which will take you to a picturesque boat ride to the Islands pier.
 The water taxis run at least once an hour from East pier (Punta Jurana) in Korcula Town.

 Photos of Badija Beaches